 - $22.72 for you plus one adult and one or more children

-The 2016 Legal Plan rates are $8.34 per month for you only and $13.34 per month for you plus one or more dependents.
+The monthly Legal Services Plan rates for 2018 are: $8.34 per month for you only and $13.34 per month for you plus one or more dependents.

 Returning From a Leave of Absence

 When you return from a leave of absence or layoff to an appointment eligible for benefits, call the SSC Contact Center to have your benefits reinstated.

 Any change in dependent status that occurred during the leave or layoff must be reported:

 - Within 30 days of your return if you did not continue your benefits during your leave; or

 - Within 30 days of the event if you did continue your benefits during your leave.

 If you continue your benefits through the university during a leave, and you do not return to the university at the end of your leave, you will be offered COBRA for your health plan, dental plan, prescription drug plan, and Health Care Flexible Spending Account.
 Under COBRA, you may continue these benefits at your own expense for up to 18 months.